kawamanza/willjs/README.md

 * Triggers a component's calling, with inclusion of JS-libs on demand.
 * Manages the CSS dependencies of components and its import order.
 * Smart algorithm to import libs only once.
-* Works in the "convention over configuration" mode.
+* Works in the "convention over configuration" mode when loading components.

 ## Public API